Galois covers of the open p-adic disc: Introduction

-In section 2 of this paper we review the basic structure of the open $p$-adic disc, and then in section 3 we describe the theory of the field of norms due to Fontaine and Wintenberger, which plays a major role in our main result.
-Section 4 contains the proof of our main theorem characterizing the special fiber of a Galois branched cover of the open $p$-adic disc in terms of the characteristic zero fibers of the cover.
-An arithmetic reformulation of the Oort Conjecture is deduced in section 5, together with a new proof of this conjecture in the $p$-cyclic case.
+In section \ref{sec:FieldofNorms} of this paper we describe the theory of the field of norms due to Fontaine and Wintenberger.
+Section \ref{sec:MT} contains the proof of Theorem \ref{Main} characterizing the special fiber of a Galois branched cover of the open $p$-adic disc in terms of the characteristic zero fibers of the cover.
+A criterion for good reduction in the abelian case is derived in section \ref{sec:ArithmeticOort}, together with an arithmetic reformulation of the Ring Specific Local Oort Conjecture.